 About this Blog:

 Informed Humane began as a place to record my adventures in visiting a new museum every week between finishing graduate school and finding 40-hour employment.
 As I have navigated temporary and part-time positions, I have had three rounds of Weekly Museum Visits.
 I have now trained and am working in a different field altogether, and museums are a hobby.

-I write about informal learning sites in order to share my museum-related ideas and experiences with fellow museum professionals and any other interested readers.
+I write about informal learning sites in order to share my museum-related ideas and experiences with fellow museum professionals and hobbyists and any other interested readers.
 While this blog is grounded in the museum world of DC, Maryland, and Virginia, it is not limited to this region.